 Study Book Recommendations:

 - Try both the ACT and SAT as scores can sometimes be drastically different between the two tests based on the individual.
+Some colleges only accept ACT scores, while others only look at SAT scores, and the rest don’t care which exam you take.
+So, it may be helpful to try both.

 - One of the best ways to practice for standardized tests is through practice testing.
 Take multiple practice tests and carefully go over all the answers.